elvis-epx/IoT/mpy/README.md

 "right" way i.e. using select.poll to wait on data.
 We may use asyncio in the future, and some hardware interfacing could use IRQs.
 (Currently we only use IRQs to count pulses from a flow meter in h2o profile.)

-The event loop does call time.sleep() or poll.poll() when idle, but this won't put the ESP32 MCU to sleep.
+The event loop does call time.sleep() or poll.poll() as it should in a UNIX environment, but this won't put the ESP32 MCU to sleep.
-MicroPython currently does not use the "automatic light sleep" feature available in ESP-IDF, but it may use it in the future, and then our framework will enable significant energy savings.
+MicroPython currently does not use the "automatic light sleep" feature available in ESP-IDF, but it might use it in the future, and then our framework will enable significant energy savings.

 Still about energy, we use the profile\_boot.py to set the MCU frequency.
 In all our profiles, we